af-adam/phpfog-docs/troubleshooting.markdown

 ###### "Unauthorized access for user"

 This error occurs when you try to use the same SSH key for multiple accounts.
+You'll have to generate a new key for each account.
+Check out [our guide on using SSH keys with multiple account](/getting-started/ssh#multiple).

 ### HTTP 500, 502, 503, and 504 Errors {#500}